rvega/bbb-pru/README.md

 ## Objectives

 1. How to compile and run assembly code for the PRU?
+[DONE]
 2. How to communicate between a host application (linux app) and the code running in the PRU?
 Interrupt based, please.
+[PARTIAL]
 3. How to do all of this stuff in C instead of assembly?
+[DONE]
 4. How to use GPIO and ADCs from the PRU code?
 5. Other hardware we might need, timers maybe?